Xeplosion/cs1440-proj3/doc/Plan.md

 I ended up creating a separate method is_valid_fips to excluded unwanted and duplicate FIP areas.

 I went back and changed the industry_data.py file to use the methods defined in util.py.
+It was somewhat annoying trying to figure out what ownership and industry codes were the software and all industries in the QWEC records.
+Again these codes did not match the bls.gov website :/

+Filled out the big_data.py file.
+Was pretty straightforward and all went as planned.

 Phase 3: Testing and Debugging (tag name `tested`)
 --------------------------------------------------